 Thus, I left him behind on the deck, as we got into the only boat we had.
 There were seven of us, and the capacity was for only six.
 No one had wanted to be left behind, and we had to cramp ourselves tautly.

-We were lucky that we were all emaciated by then that our combined weight was sufficient to be tolerated, by the structure of the boat.
+We were fortunate that we were all emaciated by then that our combined weight was sufficient to be tolerated, by the structure of the boat.

 The boat swayed back and forth, as the currents began to cause us to stray more and more, from the refuge of the mainland.

-Days past and the cold had penetrated our thick garments, as the sunlight was reduced in hours.
+Days had passed, and the cold penetrated our thick garments, as the sunlight was reduced in hours.

-Within two days, we were badly frostbitten and starving.
+Within two days, we were demonstrating signs of frostbite and hunger.
 Our minds were weakening, as we tried to keep each other alive by singing old hymns, but our lips were frozen completely.

 We were dying, as the flesh of our bones was dissipating.
-I felt the constant pang of my ribs, as hypothermia was rapidly consuming me as I shivered.
+I felt the sharp pang of my ribs, as hypothermia was beginning to consume me as I shivered.